How Different Are Your Services from Those of a "Traditional" Agent?

 It is possible to save thousands at your new construction closing by using a buyer’s broker who can rebate part of their commission at closing.
 Often the cost of the buyer’s agent commission is built into the price of the home, so the consumer is paying for these costs whether they have a buyer’s broker or not.
 Accordingly, a buyer of a new home should always have an experienced buyer’s representation for their purchase.
-Coy’s buyer clients receive a 50% commission rebate* and are represented by a broker experienced with new construction.
+Coy’s buyer clients receive up to a 50% commission rebate* and are represented by a broker experienced with new construction.
 If you are thinking about using Coy on your new construction purchase, it is important that you give the builder’s salesperson our information during your initial tour of a model home.

 Am I Required to Use Your Affiliated Title Company?

 No. The buyer may use any title company they would like.

 If I See a Property with the Listing Agent Does that Mean They Must Represent Me?

 No. Under Pennsylvania law, all agreements with real estate agents that obligate a consumer to pay a fee must be in writing.
 An agent is not entitled to recover a commission in the absence of a signed agreement.
 Some buyers believe that by contacting a listing agent and touring a home with them, that they are legally obligating themselves to use the services of the listing agent for buyer representation.
 This is simply not the case.
 In Pennsylvania, a consumer of real estate services may choose the agent who represents them and the consumer is not obligated in the absence of a signed agreement.
 Likewise, if you are a buyer and sign an offer to purchase a property with an agent, but never sign a representation agreement, then that agent is representing you for that one property only.

 Can you show me houses?